 Techniques Used to Assist the Bereaved

-- You can begin your first encounter with the bereaved by asking him/her to tell you about the death – what happened that day or night.
+- You can begin your first encounter with the bereaved by asking him/her to tell you about the death.
+What happened that day or night?

-- Ask him/her what has been happening since the death.
+- Ask what has been happening since the death.
 How have things been with family/friends?
 Does he/she seem able to talk openly about the deceased?

 - Remind the survivor that it is normal to feel overwhelmed by the intensity of his/her feelings.

-Here are some specific aids you can utilize with the bereaved:
+Utilize these specific aids with the bereaved: